-Student Attendance Policy
+Student Attendance and Participation Policy

 Students are expected to attend and participate in all of their courses throughout each quarter.
 Those who fail to do so may be administratively withdrawn from individual courses or the College.
-Attendance is tracked and recorded.

 Students enrolled in the Medical Assistant, Patient Care Technician, Practical Nurse, Surgical Processing Technician, and Surgical Technology programs should refer to their respective Student Handbook Supplements for program-specific grade requirements.